Rising-Stars-by-Sunshine/CS206_Jiaqi/Advance_CSECON /Readme.md

-Here is the conversation between ChatGPT and me.
-I was wondering how GPT would make strategies to optimize the benefit, and as expected, several suggestions on how to choose an optimal participation level and how to avoid being detected as self-intrinsic-valued were offered.
+Here is the conversation between ChatGPT and me. (as shown in Figure 7, 8) I was wondering how GPT would make strategies to optimize the benefit, and as expected, several suggestions on how to choose an optimal participation level and how to avoid being detected as self-intrinsic-valued were offered.
 It is a bit surprising that ChatGPT concluded several situations that may cause high intrinsic values and make related strategies to humanity.
 Except for some unethical such as providing noises to cheat the system, GPT showed some bounded rationality to a large extent in this case.

 ## Bibliography